 A. REQUESTS FOR CONSULTATIONS AND THE ESTABLISHMENT OF AN ARBITRATION TRIBUNAL to Article 739 of the TCA concerning the United Kingdom's decision to prohibit the fishing of sandeel in the English waters of the North Sea and in all Scottish waters.
-The consultations sales in the English which of the rotal set that it the seconds which it concluded without a mutually agreed solution.
+The consultations concluded without a mutually agreed solution.